Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 * multilanguage user-defined custom fields labels
 * AND multilanguage custom fields values (eg: yes/no select box can be translated to any language, same for enum user defined values).
 You can translate the values of your dropdown boxes!

-- 6 natively supported fields types :
+- 8 natively supported fields types :
 * Textbox
 * Areabox
 * YesNoBox
 * TrueFalseBox
 * DropdownBox (your own options)
+* Date
+* DateTime
 * Constrained (link to other tables)
-* Other (custom type)
+* Other (custom type, defined by your own SQL command)

 The last one is not a native support but permits you to easily set any SQL data type that is not yet implemented, but it will be managed as best as possible by the module (by default if it's unknown it will be shown as a textbox).